 "It's about losing someone you think is gone forever, and then finding them again." - Kevin Sullivan

-When the film was released, some #AnneFans were bewildered with the change in tone.
-But Sullivan said that's what he was aiming for.
-"Anne's home at Green Gables was no longer the same innocent place, which was metaphor for her life in that stage.
+When the film was released, some Anne of Green Gables fans were bewildered with the change in tone.
+But Sullivan said that was what he was aiming for.
+"Anne's home at Green Gables was no longer the same innocent place, which was ametaphor for her life in that stage.
 She had to grow up."

 "What I tried to do when I was creating the story was to do it with impunity.
 I did my best to create a completely believable world.
 If YOU can feel like you've experienced WW1 in your mind after watching the film, I have succeeded in bringing it to life." - Kevin Sullivan